Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 We can talk about a function's responsibility with the sentence, "The responsibility of this function is to..."

-Example: Our `convert_temperature` function is responsible for converting a temperature in celsius to a temperature in fahrhenheit.
+**Look at this example:** Our `convert_temperature` function is responsible for converting a temperature in celsius to a temperature in fahrhenheit.

 In practice, functions often have more than one responsibility.